-MDA also provides disposal services on behalf of the Province to ensure that all items are re-distributed, recycled or disposed of in the proper manner, instead of being thrown into landfills.
+MDA provides disposal services on behalf of the Province to ensure that all items are re-distributed, recycled or disposed of in the proper manner, instead of being thrown into landfills.
+The Agency also provides toner and cell phone recycling through inter-departmental mail for all provincial offices.